sarathp232/Curses-project-1/README.md

-# Curses-project-1
+# My Curses Project
-Created a colorful terminal to see a text moving in different position
+A fun Python script that makes colorful text dance in the terminal! 🎨✨ Run it with: `python main.py`